 - 8.1 It is the responsibility of the investigating officer to consider at what level the allegation(s) should be considered.
-Only allegations considered as gross misconduct may result in summary dismissal (i.e. dismissal without notice). - 8.2 The following is a non-exhaustive list of examples of gross misconduct, taken from the ACAS Guide for Managing Discipline at Work: - - theft or fraud - · physical violence or bullying - deliberate and serious damage to property - serious misuse of an organisation's property or name - deliberately accessing internet sites containing pornographic, offensive or obscene material - serious insubordination - · unlawful discrimination or harassment - bringing the organisation into serious disrepute - serious incapability at work brought on by alcohol or illegal drugs - causing loss, damage or injury through serious negligence ☐ serious breach of health and safety rules - serious breach of confidence.
+Only allegations considered as gross misconduct may result in summary dismissal (i.e. dismissal without notice).
+The ACAS guide for Managing Discipline at Work provided the following definition: - Gross misconduct is generally seen as misconduct serious enough to overturn the contract between the employer and the employee thus justifying summary dismissal.
+Acts which constitute gross misconduct must be very serious and are best determined by organisations in the light of their own particular circumstances. - 8.2 The following is a non-exhaustive list of examples of gross misconduct, taken from the ACAS Guide for Managing Discipline at Work: - - · theft or fraud - physical violence or bullying - deliberate and serious damage to property - serious misuse of an organisation's property or name - deliberately accessing internet sites containing pornographic, offensive or obscene material - serious insubordination - unlawful discrimination or harassment - bringing the organisation into serious disrepute - serious incapability at work brought on by alcohol or illegal drugs - causing loss, damage or injury through serious negligence - serious breach of health and safety rules - · serious breach of confidence. - 8.3 Although this is a non-exhaustive list, to qualify as gross misconduct other examples must be of a similar seriousness.